4 Techniques to Control Heat on a Charcoal Grill

 Don’t be scared to experiment.
 Have a go, try a few different things to work out what is the best setup for you and the recipes you like to cook on your grill.

 Don’t forget, if you ever need any grilling advice we are here to help.
 Join our ever growing community of BBQers just like you.
-Get recipes, videos, tricks and tips and so much more every day.
-Join now and we will send you a bundle of BBQ accessories absolutely FREE.
+Get recipes, videos, tricks and tips and the best part of all, new pitmaster approved BBQ sauces and rubs sent to your door each month.
+Join now and become part of our movement to ban bad BBQ.